quency-ai/.github/_posts/2023-01-22-functional_contributors.markdown

 ### Functional Contributors

 By looking into the history of a repository we can quickly see that the distribution of contributions reveals a subset of contributions as being key, or at least a majority belonging to a small grouping of contributors.
-For the sake of this essay, let us call these functional contributors.
+For the sake of this essay, let us call these functional contributors - those that are responsible for the "majority" of contributions for a given repository.
 For example, it is likely that given a 100 contributors to a repository, 90+% of them are attributed to a one or two developers.

 And perhaps more important to the notion of risk management, we can also look at the timeline of the contributions and determine that they are more often than not on the front-end of the lifeline.